lyndon025/playtested/src/content/article/legacy/2023-05-29-turn-based-rpg-with-some-pretty-cool-mechanics--first-impressions---battle-chasers-nightw.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-05-29-turn-based-rpg-with-some-pretty-cool-mechanics-first-impressions-battle-chasers-nightw
+title: 'Turn-based RPG, with some pretty cool mechanics | First Impressions - Battle Chasers: Nightwar'
+game: 'Battle Chasers: Nightwar'
-description: 'Battle Chasers: Nightwar is a role-playing game (RPG) developed by Airship Syndicate and published by THQ Nordic.
-An adaptation of Joe Madureira''s fantasy comic book series of the same name and originally released as a PC game, it has been ported to the mobile platforms as well.
-For the purpose of this review, I will be talking about the Android version.'
+description: "Battle Chasers: Nightwar is a role-playing game (RPG) developed by Airship Syndicate and published by THQ Nordic.
+An adaptation of Joe Madureira's fantasy comic book series of the same name and originally released as a PC game, it has been ported to the mobile platforms as well.
+For the purpose of this review, I will be talking about the Android version."
 featured: false
 pubDate: 2023-05-29
 tags:
   - android
   - battle-chasers-nightwar
   - console
   - indie
   - ios
   - linux
   - macos
   - mobile
-- nintendo switch
+  - nintendo-switch
   - pc
   - playstation
-- playstation 4
+  - playstation-4
   - rpg
   - strategy
   - taptap
-- xbox one
+  - xbox-one
 thumb: ''
-title: 'Turn-based RPG, with some pretty cool mechanics | First Impressions - Battle
-  Chasers: Nightwar'
-game: 'Battle Chasers: Nightwar'
 ---

 Battle Chasers: Nightwar is a role-playing game (RPG) developed by Airship Syndicate and published by THQ Nordic.
 An adaptation of Joe Madureira's fantasy comic book series of the same name and originally released as a PC game, it has been ported to the mobile platforms as well.
 For the purpose of this review, I will be talking about the Android version.

 The game immerses players in a captivating storyline where the main cast of characters finds themselves stranded on an island.
 In order to secure their escape, they must embark on a heroic quest to thwart the wicked schemes of an evil sorceress.